 Why is BIM design relevant in the modern architecture?
-BIM design software.
+BIM design software and process.

 Architectural design refers to the organization of the elements and components that make up a building or structure.
 It entails the way that they function coherently as a whole and give the structure form and functionality.